 - Idle detection – Receive a notification when you've been idle and the timer was running, allowing you to discard the time.

 - Stop automatically at the end of the day – the currently running timer will be stopped automatically at the time you set as the end of your workday.

-Scrolling down on the Permissions tab you can also add custom domains for self-hosted versions of the apps supported by Toggl Button.
+At the bottom on the Integrations tab you can also add custom domains for self-hosted versions of the apps supported by Toggl Button.